shivani-JP/forecasting/README.md

 TIMESERIES ANALYSIS ON ATM WITHDRAWLS
 The project is split into two parts:
 1. PART1 Contains Exploratory data analysis
-2. PART2 Contains machine learning model buidling for acurate forecasting
+2. PART2 Contains machine learning models for acurate forecasting